Lector v1.0.0

 )

-Wraps a string of text to a line length and returns the result as a vector of strings that contains one string per line.
+Wraps a string of text to a line length and returns the result as a sequence of strings of text where each string in the sequence represents one line of text.

 Parameters